YordanGeorgiev/pgsql-runner/doc/md/pgsql-runner-features-and-functionalities.md

 ### 5.4.
 Exit on sql script command fail
 Should any of your sql script commands fail the tool with exit.

+### 5.5.
+Run the sql scripts from pre-set in the shell sql_dir
+If you pre-set a shell var named sql_dir to a dir not bellow the product instance dir of the tool you could run all the sql scripts in the same alphanumeric order .

 ## 6. DOCUMENTATION
 All the docs are stored in pdf and github md file format.